Málaga CF: Abdullah Al Thani era (2010–present)

 Following 2013, Málaga encountered a steady decline that would result in them finishing in a lower position in the league each year.
 On 19 April 2018, Málaga faced Levante U.D. hoping to end their run of ten consecutive defeats that left them placed 20th in LaLiga.
 However, fate took a turn for the worse and Málaga conceded a goal to Levante's Emmanuel Boateng in stoppage time to see the final score at 0–1.
 This loss meant that Málaga would be relegated to the Segunda División, ending a run of ten consecutive seasons in the top flight.

 In 2019, Málaga came close to being promoted to La Liga, finishing third in the Segunda División, but was eliminated in the first round of the play-offs by Deportivo de La Coruña.
 For the 2019–20 Segunda División season, Víctor Sánchez del Amo continued as coach.

 In early 2020, reports emerged that club owner Sheikh Abdullah Al Thani and his family who owe Málaga €7.3m in loans and credit lines, were buying out shares from smaller shareholders to be directed to their personal expenses and business interests, yet up to February 2022 no evidence has proven any misconduct to allow the courts to rule that a criminal case is justified.
 In August 2020, the court appointed administrator issued a statement that he would lay off the entire first-team squad to save the club from oblivion.

 In May 2023, Málaga fell into the third tier for the first time since 1998.

-In the first season back in Primera Federación, The team ended in 3rd position.
-Twelve points behind the promoted CD Castellón and seven points behind the 2nd ranked Córdoba CF. In the first round of the play-off they knocked out Celta B 4-3 on aggregate.
-The final was against Gimnàstic de Tarragona (who had finished 2nd in the regular season).
-Málaga won the first leg at home 2-1.

-In the second leg, Gimnàstic scored early and forced extra time.
-After going 2-0 down, the Albiazules scored two goals in the second half of extra time to draw the game 2-2, winning 4-3 on aggregate and winning promotion back to the second tier of Spanish football.
+In their first season back in the Primera Federación, the team finished third in Group 2 before earning promotion by defeating Gimnàstic 4–3 on aggregate in the 2024 Primera Federación play-offs.
+Málaga secured their return to La Liga after eight years with a 2–1 away victory over Almería in the second leg of the 2026 Segunda División play-offs.